Brakes/Braking and Road Safety

 Drivers are advised in an emergency to focus on where you want to go, and not on what you want to avoid.
-It's very difficult to steer away from something that you're looking at directly, and many people have a tendency to focus on what they are worried about colliding with.
+It's very difficult to steer away from something that you're looking at directly, and many people tend to focus on what they are worried about colliding with.
 Instead, concentrate on where you want the car to go (to the side of the object) and pay attention to how the car responds.

 Inspecting the Brakes

 We are all aware of how important it is to brake safely – yet we often fail to pay enough attention to the condition of our brakes!
-This is an important part of effective vehicle maintenance
+This is an important part of effective vehicle maintenance.

-If you do not feel comfortable with your own mechanical skills, it may be best to have a professional to check your brakes and to install new parts.
-Working on your own brakes is not the time to test your mechanical abilities.
+If you do not feel comfortable with your mechanical skills, it may be best to have a professional to check your brakes and to install new parts.
+Working on your brakes is not the time to test your mechanical abilities.
 If your brakes are installed incorrectly or worn and the condition thereof not assessed correctly they may fail and cause a severe accident.